mitydigital/simple-commerce-australia-post/README.md

 composer require mitydigital/simple-commerce-australia-post
 ```

-You'll most likely need to make changes to the configuration file too, so publish that while you're at it:
+You will need to make changes to the config file, so publish that while you're at it:

 ```
 php please vendor:publish --tag=simple-commerce-australia-post-config
 ```

+First up, go to the newly published `/config/simple-commerce-australia-post.php` file and set your `from_postcode`.
+This
+must be set before you can perform any interactions with the Australia Post PAC API.

 To use the Australia Post PAC you will need an API key.
 You can
 [register for an API key at Australia Post's website](https://developers.auspost.com.au/apis/pacpcs-registration).